Skip to main content

 Simple Harmonic Motion (SHM)

 Simple Harmonic Motion is a type of periodic motion where an object oscillates around an equilibrium position.
-The motion is characterized by a restoring force proportional to the displacement from the equilibrium, leading to a sinusoidal position versus time graph.
-In SHM, the maximum displacement from the equilibrium is called amplitude, and the motion is defined by parameters such as frequency and period.
+The motion is characterized by a restoring force proportional to the displacement from the equilibrium, leading to sinusoidal position, velocity, and acceleration graphs.
+In SHM, the maximum displacement from the equilibrium is known as the amplitude.

 Recommended video: